Wally Shoup: Views on Music

+Music career

-While in Colorado, Shoup had a three-hour weekly show on KRCC, the Colorado College radio station, where by Jason Heller's account (2003) he played jazz and experimental music from his own extensive collection, and "began using the studio itself as an instrument, manipulating multiple turntables and mixing in guest musicians who would improvise over the records…" Describing a band he organized during this period, the Creative Music Ensemble (active circa 1973–74), Shoup later said, "I was still developing some chops on the sax, so I wasn't a player yet; I was just the instigator.
+While in Colorado, Shoup had a three-hour weekly show on KRCC, the Colorado College radio station, where, by Jason Heller's account (2003), he played jazz and experimental music from his own extensive collection and "began using the studio itself as an instrument, manipulating multiple turntables and mixing in guest musicians who would improvise over the records…" Describing a band he organized during this period, the Creative Music Ensemble (active circa 1973–74), Shoup later said, "I was still developing some chops on the sax, so I wasn't a player yet; I was just the instigator.
 I had them play a number of gigs, and it just outraged and pissed people off. … People didn't know what to make of it.
 It was kind of like Mahavishnu meets Merzbow or something."

-In 1975 he became an active organizer, deejay, and player of music merging free jazz, free improvisation and noise.
+In 1975, he became an active organizer, deejay, and player of music merging free jazz, free improvisation, and noise.
 After deciding he was ready to play the saxophone as a performer, he formed his first trio, in Colorado, with Ross Rabin and Keith Gardner, incorporating contact microphones on metal objects to create "noisescapes."
-He released his first album, Scree-Run Waltz in 1981.
+He released his first album, Scree-Run Waltz, in 1981.

-In 1983 he moved to Birmingham, Alabama where he performed with Trans Duo (Davey Williams and LaDonna Smith), wrote for the Improvisor magazine and worked with dancer Mary Horn, with whom he toured European in 1985, after which he moved to Seattle.
+In 1983, he moved to Birmingham, Alabama, where he performed with Trans Duo (Davey Williams and LaDonna Smith), wrote for the Improvisor magazine, and worked with dancer Mary Horn, with whom he toured Europe in 1985, after which he moved to Seattle.